PogoDigitalism/RobloxAuthenticator/README.md

 # Roblox Trade Authenticator
---> CURRENTLY A W.I.P.
-I RECOMMEND YOU DO NOT USE IT 1:1 IN ITS CURRENT STATE. ⚠️
+ ⚠️ REPO IS CURRENTLY IN OVERHAUL, DON'T USE IT 1:1 AS OF RIGHT NOW. ⚠️ (instead, copy the methods that I am using for authentication.)

 Supports synchronous and asynchronous code
 ## This wrapper currently only provides ACCEPTING trades, additional features will be added in the future.